HaktanM/Go2SimpleGuides/README.md

 ```

 ### Tailscale for SSH connection through internet
-If the expansionc PC is connected to the internet, and if you want to have a SSH connection through internet, I strictly recommend you to use [TAILSCALE](https://tailscale.com/).
+If the expansionc PC is connected to the internet, and if you want to have an SSH connection through internet, I strictly recommend you to use [TAILSCALE](https://tailscale.com/).

 ## ROS2
 ### Installation